 The application of acupuncture involves the use of single-use and sterilized hair-thin needles inserted into various regions in the body.
 The needles are inserted about ¼ - 1 inch underneath the skin.
 The needles elicit certain types of sensations including heaviness, distention, tingling, heat, cold or an electric-like feeling traversing the treated meridian.
 Patients are advised to wear comfortable loose clothing to enable easy access to commonly treated areas of the body while remaining as fully-clothed as the specific treatment permits.

-BodaHealth practitioners recognize the strengths and limitations of Allopathic medicine and apply the principles of TCM to successfully heal problems that have not responded to other treatments.
-We work with a wide range of health care providers to optimize your wellness.
+BodaHealth practitioners understand the strengths and limitations of both conventional medical and TCM therapies, and utilize the TCM principles to effectively address problems that have failed to respond to other treatments.
+We do integrate treatment plans where possible with your other healthcare providers to fully complement your wellness.

-Visit our FAQ page for answers to commonly asked questions about acupuncture and TCM.
+Visit our FAQ page for answers to other questions regarding Chinese Medicine and acupuncture in Vancouver.